jniluo15/jbcs_git_basics/README.md

 ## A Lesson on Git Branches and Merging
 ### Citations
 This repository is a secondary fork of GitHub User Krafalski's [hfb repository](https://github.com/Krafalski/hfb).
-Capt Taylor Paul made the original fork and modifed it for our GitLab and his courses.
-I have forked it from Capt Paul for IC470.
+Capt Taylor Paul made the original fork and modifed it for our GitLab and IT360.

 ### Lesson Objectives
 _After this lesson, students will be able to:_